 408.04 Weather Limitations.
 Do not apply asphalt material on a wet surface.
-Do not apply prime coats for asphalt concrete or surface treatment work when the atmospheric temperature is below 50 F (10 C) or when the air temperature within the preceding 24 hours has been 40 F (5 C) or lower. apply prime coats on stabilized granular base courses when the atmospheric temperature is 40 F (5 C).
+Do not apply prime coats for asphalt concrete or surface treatment work when the atmospheric temperature is below 50 F (10 C) or when the air temperature within the preceding 24 hours has been 40 F (5 C) or lower.
+Do not apply prime coats on stabilized or granular base courses when the atmospheric temperature is below 40 F (5 C).